-There are ten Anjung rooms along the beachfront set in single story, semi-detached buildings.
+There are ten Anjung rooms along the beachfront set in single storey, semi-detached buildings.
 All have a sunken outdoor bath set in its own private courtyard, as well as a canopied veranda overlooking the gardens and ocean.

-Resting above the river looking out to the South China Sea, the 176 sq m (1894 ft) Anjung Suite is furnished with comfortable sofas in a spacious living and dining hall with its own bar and powder room.
+Resting above the river looking out to the South China Sea, the 176 sq m (1,894 sq ft) Anjung Suite is furnished with comfortable sofas in a spacious living and dining hall with its own bar and powder room.
 The bedroom provides a large writing desk, sunken bath, two vanity units and separate water closet.
 This is the premier suite within the hotel.

-The resort is tucked into the corner of a huge, sweeping beach of honey-hued sand that shelves gently into the South China Sea, on the east coast of PeninsulaR Malaysia.
+The resort is tucked into the corner of a huge, sweeping beach of honey-hued sand that shelves gently into the South China Sea, on the east coast of Peninsular Malaysia.

 Backed by thick palm groves and framed by craggy outcrops that stretch out into the ocean, it feels remote but is surprisingly accessible.
 The small town of Kuala Dungun is a 15-minute drive away and has a selection of local shops and restaurants.
 The most convenient way to reach the hotel is via Kuala Terengganu Airport, which is about one hour and 15 minutes’ drive away.